rerejabal/telegram-AI-assistant/README.md

   - `python-dotenv`
   - `langdetect`
 ---
-## 🤖 Setting up your Bot in Telegram
+## 🤖 Setting up the Bot in Telegram

 ### 1. Start BotFather
 - Open Telegram and search for BotFather (official account with blue check).